unibo-dtm-se-2425-AvianBlasters/report/sections/05-validation/index.md

 - **Dummy power-up**: applied to test general logic without applying real effects.
 - **Timer mock (patch)**: used for timed power-ups to simulate the passage of time and test the expiration of temporary effects without actual delays.

 ### System testing

 To test the system as a whole, no automatic test have been developed.
-Instead, manual tests were relied upon in order to achieve that goal (see below).
+Instead, manual tests were relied upon in order to achieve that goal, as detailed in the following section.

 ## Acceptance tests (manual)